In an earlier blog

 Further, although

-the “Left Behind” series of books have been highly popular, I am among the many
+the “Left Behind” series of books has been highly popular, I am among the many

 Christians who see the mass holocaust portrayed in those novels as highly